MartinCastroAlvarez/solana-token-rust/README.md

 ## TODO List

-- Find Open Sea for Solana
-- Find Bored Ape for Solana
-- Fractals.is

 - Metaplex.
 Candy Machine.
 - Find out how to send money from the person to the buyer; and the NFT to the buyer.
 Does the seller have to allow us to transfer their NFT?